Skip to content

 9. The Bigger Picture

 I’ve been thinking about why these specific products exist instead of others.
 The honest answer is that they’re not products in the conventional sense.
-They’re four cuts through the same underlying research program:
+They’re three cuts through the same underlying research program:

-The reason there are four products is that the research keeps producing them.
+The reason there are several is that the research keeps producing them.
 The research is the renewable advantage.
 Everything else is artifacts.
-If I had a different temperament or a larger team I would probably have driven any one of these to the polished state at the expense of the others — that’s the conventional play.
-The play I’m actually making is to keep the methodology running because the methodology is what produces the next thing after these four, and the one after that.
+I believe the research itself, not any one artifact, is what powers all of this.
+As a solo researcher, I’ve had to strategically prioritize which artifacts to develop further, rather than driving any one of them to a fully polished state.
+The play I’m actually making is to keep the methodology running, because the methodology is what produces the next thing after these, and the one after that.

-There’s a longer arc I haven’t gotten into — FREG (a recursive meta-analysis layer where governed agents study other governed agents), the txt-stack for consumer use (the governance framework as a portable copy-paste file, no code or API, already working in Claude Projects and Custom GPTs today), and a unified research environment where Crucible, Foundry, and the governed agents run as one substrate.
-That’s where the four cuts converge.
+There’s a longer arc I haven’t gotten into: FREG (a recursive meta-analysis layer where governed agents study other governed agents) and a unified research environment where Crucible, Foundry, the txt-stack, and the governed agents run as one substrate.
+That’s where the cuts converge.

-Eugene Dvorochkin — Fieldframe Labs — independent AI behavior research and infrastructure since May 2025.
+Eugene Dvorochkin, Fieldframe Labs, independent AI behavioral research and infrastructure since May 2025.
 Contact: edvorochkin@gmail.com.
 HLE writeup here.
 Methodology paper for the HLE submission here.